starknet-edu/starknetbook/src/ch00-00-introduction.md

   developers to regulate data availability on Ethereum (L1) or on Starknet (L2).
 Reducing L1 onchain data can radically reduce costs.

-- Paymaster: StarkNet will allow users to choose how to pay for transaction fee, follows the guidelines laid out in EIP 4337 and allows the transaction to specify a specific contract, a **Paymaster**, to pay for their transaction.
+- Paymaster: Starknet will allow users to choose how to pay for transaction fee, follows the guidelines laid out in EIP 4337 and allows the transaction to specify a specific contract, a **Paymaster**, to pay for their transaction.
 Supports gasless